Flintshire County Council

 - extending awareness of healthcare needs across the school in line with the learner’s right to privacy.
 This may include support, catering and supply staff, governors, parents and other learners.

-In Golftyn school this will be Mrs Cooper (Head Teacher), Mrs Hewitt (ALNCo) and Assistant Head teachers of each area of the school.
+In Golftyn school this will be Mrs Cooper (Head Teacher), Mrs McPherson (ALNCo) and Assistant Head teachers of each area of the school.

 - ensuring a sufficient number of trained staff are available to implement the arrangements set out in all IHPs, including contingency plans for emergency situations and staff absence.